 If you are injured in an auto accident, fall, workplace accident, or sporting event, an X-ray can help determine if you broke any bones.
 When reviewing an X-ray, a provider can tell whether a bone is broken and, if it is, how bad the break is.
 X-rays guide providers in determining the best course of action for someone who has sustained a minor or serious injury.

 The pelvis contains several structures that can fracture or break down over time.
 An X-ray of the pelvis makes it possible to determine if you have any tumors, fractures, or degenerative conditions of the pelvis or hip joint.
 These X-rays are also useful in diagnosing ankylosing spondylitis or sacroiliitis.

 If you need an X-ray, one of our providers can order the appropriate test and interpret the results.
 Because X-ray machines use radiation to produce images, let the provider know if you are pregnant before undergoing this type of test.
-Our providers may sometimes need to do an X-ray even if you are on birth control, because pregnancy does sometimes occur even in women on birth control or women that are in what they consider to be their normal period.
-The safety of the patient and unborn fetus is our utmost concerns here at Physicians Now, and we take appropriate measures to achieve this goal.
+Our providers may sometimes need to do an X-ray even if you are on birth control because pregnancy does sometimes occur even in women on birth control or women that are in what they consider to be their normal period.
+The safety of the patient and the unborn fetus is our utmost concern here at Physicians Now, and we take appropriate measures to achieve this goal.
 After reviewing your X-ray images, the provider will be able to recommend the best treatment for your injury or suggest additional tests to aid in a diagnosis.